 The poet also closely observed the visitors to her father's home; although she seldom met with them face to face.
 During her monastic period of life, Dickinson began to contemplate the important questions about the purpose of life and how we should live and worship.

-Her poem, “Some keep the Sabbath going to Church —,” celebrates the belief held by “the nun of Amherst” that merely by staying home and worshipping, she could go to heaven all along instead of waiting.
+Her poem, “Some keep the Sabbath going to Church,” celebrates the belief held by “the nun of Amherst” that merely by staying home and worshipping, she could go to heaven all along instead of waiting.

 In this poem the speaker makes God’s creations, not man’s, the instruments of worship—a bird serves the position of the choir director, and fruit trees serve as the roof of her church.
 This worshiper wears her metaphorical “wings” instead of a church sanctioned garment.

 And the most impressive part of this speaker’s “church service” is that God is doing the preaching, delivering a short sermon, which delivers the worshiper more time to meditate instead of merely listening for learned words delivered by an ordinary clergyman.

 The Soul after Death

 Emily Dickinson was also interested in what happened to the soul after death.
 Whenever she heard of a death, she was very interested to hear what the person said or did while dying.

 As Dickinson's little nephew Gilbert lay dying, she heard him uttering words that to her seemed to indicate that the boy's soul was a being escorted from its physical casing by angels.

 Dickinson's study of death and dying led her to believe in immortality, a topic often referred to as her flood subject.
-Her poem, “Because I could not stop for Death -,” represents her conclusion about dying.
+Her poem, “Because I could not stop for Death,” represents her conclusion about dying.

 The speaker in this drama portrays death as a gentleman caller who arrives as if to take a lady out for the evening.
 Notice that the journey symbolizes the idea of one’s life passing before one’s gaze at death.